onetimesecret/site-policy/onetime-terms-of-service.md

 If we have reason to believe the contents of an application are in violation of the law or of these Terms, we have the right to access, review, and remove them.
 Additionally, we may be [compelled by law](/legal/privacy-policy/#how-we-respond-to-compelled-disclosure) to disclose the contents of your applications.

 ### F. Copyright Infringement and DMCA Policy
-If you believe that content on our website violates your copyright, please contact us in accordance with our [Digital Millennium Copyright Act Policy](/legal/dmca-takedown-policy/).
-If you are a copyright owner and you believe that content on onetimesecret.com violates your rights, please contact us by emailing support@onetimesecret.com.
+If you believe that content on our website violates your copyright, please contact us by emailing support@onetimesecret.com.
+If you are a copyright owner and you believe that content on onetimesecret.com violates your rights, please contact us.
 There may be legal consequences for sending a false or frivolous takedown notice.
 Before sending a takedown request, you must consider legal uses such as fair use and licensed uses.

-We will terminate the accounts of [repeat infringers](/legal/dmca-takedown-policy/#e-repeated-infringement) of this policy.
+We will terminate the accounts of [repeat infringers](#e-repeated-infringement) of this policy.

 ### G. Intellectual Property Notice
 **Short version:** *We own the service and all of our content.
 In order for you to use our content, we give you certain rights to it, but you may only use our content in the way we have allowed.*